sakshambhatt/ds/README.md

 # README
-a repo where I push data structures that I practice
+a repo where I push data structures and algorithms that I practice